nknguyenhc/luminous-zephyr/README.md

 Youtube: [https://youtu.be/jqGX1rI3F74](https://youtu.be/jqGX1rI3F74)

 ## Inspiration
 We often find ourselves scrolling endlessly searching for the perfect product to get.
-Whether it is a gift for others or something we genuinely need, it is difficult to find the perfect fit for us.
+Whether it is a gift for others or something we genuinely need, we are lost in the plethora of choices and often find ourselves difficult to decide what to purchase.

+Shopping for products should not be a hassle!
 With AI technology and the vast variety of options on the TikTok Shop, there must be a better way to find exactly what we want with just natural spoken language.

+We, Lost Kids, have set on the journey to discover solutions to enhance shopping experiences!

 ## What it does
 The Luminous Zephyr application aims to provide personalized product recommendations to users based on their natural language search queries using Artificial Intelligence (AI) techniques.
+Users can provide product descriptions to find suitable products.
+They may also select product Category and filter based on their budget.

 ## How we built it
 We used React to build an intuitive frontend interface that interacts with the FastAPI backend.
 The backend also communicates with a Gemini model which pulls data from defined datasets housed in the backend.